-- Location for junior enlisted to sleep who travel outside 50 miles. - Location of incidental sleeping area within the facility. - incidental sleeping within the facility. - sleeping bags should be used by Soldiers. - Soldiers the facility can accommodate. - Location and phone numbers for nearest fire dept., police dept., and 24 hour medical facility.
+- Location for junior enlisted to sleep who travel outside 50 miles. - Location of incidental sleeping area within the facility. - POC for issues relating to incidental sleeping within the facility. - Reiterating that cots and sleeping bags should be used by Soldiers. - Number of sleeping Soldiers the facility can accommodate. - Location and phone numbers for nearest fire dept., police dept., and 24 hour medical facility.

-- Annotate facility will be inspected annually to
+- Annotate facility will be inspected annually to ensure fire/electrical - · Procedures for cleaning the sleeping area.

-- POC for issues relating to

-- Reiterating that cots and

-- Number of sleeping

-- ensure fire/electrical standards are met. - · Procedures for cleaning the sleeping area. - Reiterating that food and drink is not allowed in the sleeping area. - · Reiterating that there is no smoking and no alcoholic beverages allowed in the facility. - · Actions in the event of a - Actions in the event of a medical emergency. - Any additional potential hazard considerations michael.j.curtis10.civ@mail.mil https://army.deps.mil/Army/CMDS/USARC_88RSC/SAFETY/SitePages/Programs.aspx
+standards are met.

+- Reiterating that food and drink is not allowed in the sleeping area. - · Reiterating that there is no smoking and no alcoholic beverages allowed in the facility. - · Actions in the event of a - Actions in the event of a medical emergency. - Any additional potential hazard considerations michael.j.curtis10.civ@mail.mil https://army.deps.mil/Army/CMDS/USARC_88RSC/SAFETY/SitePages/Programs.aspx